Lickability/swift-best-practices/ViewStore.md

 ### `ViewState`

 The `viewState` property on the `ViewStore` protocol is the single source of truth for data that the corresponding `View` uses.
 It should always be declared as a `@Published` property.
-Similar to a [view model](https://github.com/Lickability/swift-best-practices/blob/main/ViewModel.md), the properties on `ViewState` should not require the corresponding `View` to perform any additional transformation logic or formatting.
+Similar to a [view model](https://github.com/Lickability/swift-best-practices/blob/main/ViewModel.md), the properties on `ViewState` should not require the corresponding `View` to perform any additional transformation logic or formatting for display (e.g. text, numbers, and dates).

 ### `Action`